Planned Development

 Staff Analysis:

-The other benefits noted in this section pertain to the location and individual sale of townhouses.
 The development of townhouses does not merit further consideration as a public benefit.
-The use of a townhouse is already attainable through the RN-4 zoning district, and its location and sale does not meet the characteristics of a community benefit described in the Planned Development article.
+The use of a townhouse is already attainable through the RN-4 zoning district, and its location and market-rate sale does not meet the characteristics of a community benefit described in the Planned Development Article.

 - An increase in sustainability through building efficiency via more units per building.

-- Preserve approximately 4.27 acres of existing trees and rock outcroppings
+- Conservation of approximately 3.5 acres of existing trees and rock outcroppings

 3) Infrastructure, Access and Mobility:

-Proposal: The walking paths within the development are listed again in this category as a mobility benefit because the paths connect to existing sidewalk infrastructure on Brooks Avenue.
+-Walking paths within the development are mentioned again in this theme as a mobility benefit because the paths connect to existing sidewalk infrastructure on Brooks Avenue.
 The paths also connect to Delrose Drive and Riverside Road, which currently have no sidewalk infrastructure.

-- Creation of parking, signage and pedestrian access via the internal walking path to the Williams-Masterson Cemetery adjacent to the proposed development on Delrose Drive.
+- Creation of parking, signage and pedestrian access via the internal walking path to the Williams-Masterson Cemetery, which is a small private family cemetery adjacent to the proposed development on Delrose Drive

 PURSUANT TO ARTICLE 16.7.E.3.e, THE RECOMMENDATION OF THE KNOXVILLE-KNOX COUNTY PLANNING COMMISSION AND DECISION OF THE CITY COUNCIL MUST MAKE A FINDING THAT THE FOLLOWING STANDARDS FOR A PLANNED DEVELOPMENT HAVE BEEN MET:

 1. The first sentence of the Planned Development article states that exceptions from zoning regulations should only be applied to projects that provide compensating amenities and benefits to the City and neighborhood.
-It is staff's determination that the enumerated benefits are not commensurate with the zoning exceptions requested; therefore, this application does not meet the intent of a Planned Development.
+The City's stance, as detailed in the attached letter from Knoxville's Urban Design and Development team (Exhibit A), is that the listed amenities of the proposed development do not provide a substantial public benefit warranting the requested exceptions from the zoning code.
+Absent the City's endorsement of the described benefits, this application does not meet the intent of the Planned Development process.

-2. Page 7 of the Cardinal Place plan provides a development scenario of what the site would look like if it was developed under RN-4 zoning.
-The scenario shown takes issue with the RN-4 district's maximum lot area of 40,000 square feet for multifamily development and demonstrates the amount of subdividing that would be required if it was developed with that use exclusively.
+2. Page 19 of the proposed Cardinal Place plan provides an unrealistic alternative development scenario of what the site could look like if it was developed under RN-4 zoning.
+The scenario takes issue with the RN-4 district's maximum lot area of 40,000 square feet for multifamily development, and it demonstrates the amount of subdividing that would be required if the property was developed with that use exclusively.
 This site plan is a misrepresentation of the wide range of housing forms and layouts that could be considered under this district, which include single-family and duplex dwellings, townhouses (which do not have a maximum lot area), and small-scale multifamily buildings.
-Pocket neighborhoods are defined as a clustered group of dwellings around a common courtyard stewarded by residents, and this is also a development form permitted in the RN-4 district.
-Contrary to the proposal's narrative, the RN-4 standards do not necessitate a more auto-centric development scenario as presented by the applicant.
-This scenario would not receive support from staff if it came through Special Use review, as required under RN-4 for multifamily developments of this scale.
-The RN-4 district is simply not intended for the intensity of multifamily development that is desired by the applicant.
+Pocket neighborhoods are defined as a cluster of dwellings around a common courtyard stewarded by residents, and this is also a development form permitted in the RN-4 district.
+The RN-4 standards do not necessitate more auto-centric development as presented.
+This scenario would be recommended for denial by staff if it came through Special Use review, which is the required review process under RN-4 for multifamily developments of this scale.
+The RN-4 district is simply not intended for the intensity of multifamily development proposed.

 B. THE PROPOSED PLANNED DEVELOPMENT WILL NOT BE INJURIOUS TO THE USE AND ENJOYMENT OF OTHER PROPERTY IN THE VICINITY.

 1. The RN-4 district was voted upon and approved for this property because it was deemed to be more appropriate than the requested RN-6 district.
-While the proposed unit count meets the minimum lot area standard for the RN-4 district, the scale and massing of the multifamily buildings is more akin to an RN-6 development.
-This intensity of development is not in harmony with the surrounding residential context, which is primarily comprised of larger, wooded single-family detached lots.
+While the proposed unit count is far below what could be permitted by right in the RN-6 zone, the scale and massing of the multifamily buildings are more akin to an RN-6-style development.
+This intensity of development is not in harmony with the surrounding residential context, which is primarily comprised of larger, wooded lots.

 C. THE PROPOSED PLANNED DEVELOPMENT WILL NOT IMPEDE THE NORMAL AND ORDERLY DEVELOPMENT AND IMPROVEMENT OF SURROUNDING PROPERTY.

-1. The intensity of a 650-unit residential development will likely have an accelerating effect on the development of surrounding properties, many of which are single-family lots or are undeveloped and forested.
+1. The intensity of a 620-unit residential development will likely have an accelerating effect on the development of surrounding properties, many of which are sparsely developed and forested.

-1. The appendix of the Cardinal Place plan set reflects adequate utility infrastructure for more residential intensity at this location.
+1. The appendix of the Cardinal Place plan package reflects adequate utility infrastructure for more residential intensity at this location.

 E. THERE IS PROVISION FOR ADEQUATE VEHICULAR INGRESS AND EGRESS DESIGNED TO MINIMIZE TRAFFIC CONGESTION UPON PUBLIC STREETS.
 THE KNOXVILLE-KNOX COUNTY PLANNING COMMISSION AND/OR CITY COUNCIL MAY REQUIRE A TRAFFIC STUDY TO PROVIDE EVIDENCE THAT THE CIRCULATION SYSTEM IS ADEQUATE.

-1. A traffic impact study was contracted by the applicant and estimates that the construction of 570 apartments and 80 townhouses will generate 5,076 vehicle trips at full build-out and occupancy.
-The study indicates that the Cardinal Place development will cause minimal delays and queues.
-A key recommendation includes widening the extent of Riverside Road to 20 feet of pavement, which City Engineering would require with a development of this scale.
-Another key recommendation for the developer to implement is a center turn lane on Delrose Drive for the entrance and exit access points there.
-A well-marked pedestrian crosswalk is recommended for the mid-block connection of the proposed walking path to the existing sidewalk on Brooks Avenue.
+1. The applicant did not update the traffic impact study to reflect the new unit count and removal of Riverside Road access.
+The original study estimated that the construction of 570 apartments and 80 townhouses would generate 5,076 ADT (average daily traffic) at full build-out and occupancy, which is more than the estimated 4,920 ADT with the updated unit count.
+The study indicated that the Cardinal Place development would cause minimal delays and traffic queues.
+A key recommendation in the study is for the developer to construct a center turn lane on Delrose Drive for the access points there.
+A well-marked pedestrian crosswalk is also recommended for the mid-block connection of the proposed walking path to the existing sidewalk across Brooks Avenue.

 F. THE LOCATION AND ARRANGEMENT OF STRUCTURES, PARKING AREAS, WALKS, LANDSCAPE, LIGHTING, AND OTHER SITE DESIGN ELEMENTS AND THE USES ARE COMPATIBLE WITH THE SURROUNDING NEIGHBORHOOD AND ADJACENT LAND USES.

-1. The development is far more intensive than the surrounding neighborhood and adjacent residential uses.
+1. The proposed Cardinal Place development is far more intensive than the surrounding neighborhood and adjacent residential uses.
 It is a level of development that was deemed inappropriate when this property was rezoned to RN-4 instead of the requested RN-6 zoning district.
-The request for building heights as high as 65 feet is incompatible with the surrounding residential neighborhood.
+The request for building heights as high as 65 feet is incompatible with the surrounding scale of residential development.

 Heyoh Design & Development